Visual Arts

 Classroom Workshop

-Students learn basic drawing techniques and the elements of art and then design an original cartoon character in close-up.
-Exaggerated and expressive drawings allow students to create original funny faces.
-Note: This workshop’s subject is human cartoons; cartoons of animals and inanimate objects available upon request.
+Students learn basic drawing techniques and the elements of art, and then design an original cartoon character in close-up.
+Exaggerated and expressive drawings allow students to create original, funny faces.
+Note: This workshop’s subject is human cartoons; cartoons of animals and inanimate objects are available upon request.

 Grades: 2-8